-Halloween is the spookiest of the cross quarter days, possibly because it comes at a time of year when the days are growing shorter.
-On Halloween, it’s said that the spirits of the dead wander from sunset until midnight.
+For us in the Northern Hemisphere, Halloween is the darkest of the cross-quarter days, coming at a time of year when the days are growing shorter.
+Early people once said that the spirits of the dead wander from sunset until midnight around this cross-quarter day.
 After midnight – on November 1, which we now call All Saints’ Day – the ghosts are said to go back to rest.

 The Pleiades connection.
 It’s thought that the early forbearer of Halloween – Samhain – happened on the night that the Pleiades star cluster culminated at midnight.

 In other words, the Pleiades climbed to its highest point in the sky at midnight on or near the same date as this cross-quarter day.
 In our day, Halloween is fixed on October 31, though the midnight culmination of the Pleiades cluster now occurs on November 21.

 Presuming the supposed connection between Samhain and the midnight culmination of the Pleiades, the two events took place on or near the same date in the 11th century (1001-1100) and 12th century (1101-1200).
 This was several centuries before the introduction of the Gregorian calendar.

 At that time, when the Julian calendar was in use, the cross-quarter day and the midnight culmination of the Pleiades fell – amazingly enough – on or near October 31.
 But, then, the Julian calendar was about one week out of step with the seasons.
 Had the Gregorian calendar been in use back then, the date of the cross-quarter day celebration would have been November 7.